Atlanta Dream · 10 Seasons/Former Falcons · 13 NFL Seasons/MLB · NBA · NFL Athletes/PFCS Hall of Fame ’25/Best of Gwinnett ’12 to ’26

-Built by an Atlanta Dream team chiropractor and PFCS Hall of Fame inductee.
+Built by the team chiropractor seat — 10 seasons with the Atlanta Dream, 13 NFL seasons with the Falcons, PFCS Hall of Fame 2025.
 Four stages: assessment, treatment, prevention, return-to-play.
 Every age, every level.
-Recreational, tournament, junior, master.

 Pickleball injuries don’t respect the visit-and-leave model.
 A pickleball elbow today is a rotator cuff in six months if the underlying movement pattern never gets addressed.
 This program is built around that reality.
 You come in once for an injury and stay in a system that keeps you on the court.